 Nothing spoils a road trip as quickly as the sound and smell of puking.
 Toddlers are the worst at this, as they can’t yet tell you “I have to throw up!!!”
 On our last road trip, Pearl (age 18 months) threw up twice.
 The second time, I recognized the cues for what was coming and was fast enough to catch half of it in a coffee mug thrust under her chin.

-That trip, I was also prepared with a box of Boiron Cocculine.
+That trip, I was also prepared with Boiron Cocculine, a homeopathic nausea remedy.
 By the time we got to Grandma’s, I’d figured out the best timing for administering doses to all the girls.
 For our trip home, we had no incidents of puke.

 Use Leak-free Sippy Cups